hasu234/Image_Classifier/README.md

 │   │   │   ├──image1.jpg
 │   │   │   ├──image2.jpg
 ```
-or make some chainges on ```train.py``` according to to your dataset directory.
+or make some changes on ```train.py``` according to your dataset directory.
 * Make sure you are in the project directory and run the ```train.py``` script with the folder directory of your dataset
 ```
 python train.py /path/to/dataset_directory
 ```
 ## Running inference
-* To run the inference on your test data make sure you downloaded the pretrained model from [this link](https://drive.google.com/uc?id=197Kuuo4LhHunYLgGKfGeouNTL0WguP0T&export=download).
+* To run the inference on your test data make sure you downloaded the pre-trained model weight from [this link](https://drive.google.com/uc?id=197Kuuo4LhHunYLgGKfGeouNTL0WguP0T&export=download).
-* Then run the ```infer.py``` script from terminal specifying the test image location and downloaded pretrained model location
+* Then run the ```infer.py``` script from the terminal specifying the test image location and downloaded pre-trained model location
 ```
 python infer.py path/to/image.jpg path/to/model.pth
 ```